-3.10 The Customer will not use or associate the Service with any unsolicited telemarketing activities (“Spam”) and agrees to pay us a fee of £25 for each Spam complaint received by us.
-This will be charged for and applied to your Usage Rates and charged to the payment card you used to register for the Service.
+3.10 The Customer will not use or associate the Service with any unsolicited telemarketing activities (“Spam”) and agrees to pay CircleLoop a fee of £25 for each Spam complaint received.
+This will be charged for and applied to the Customer’s Usage Rates and charged to the payment card Customer used to register for the Service.

-3.11 The Customer warrants that the name, email address, phone numbers, postal address and payment information (where required upfront) that the Customer provides when the Customer registers for the Service is correct and the Customer agrees to update its account immediately in the event of any changes to its details and those of its Users.
+3.11 The Customer warrants that the name, email address, phone numbers, postal address and payment information (where required upfront) provided when the Customer registers for the Service is correct and Customer agrees to update its account immediately in the event of any changes to its details and those of its Users.
 Providing false information at any time and/or fraudulent use of credit/debit card information may result in immediate termination of the Services and may expose the offender to civil or criminal liability.

 3.12 The Customer warrants that it possesses the legal right and ability to enter into this Agreement and to use the Service in accordance with this Agreement.

-3.13 The Customer confirms that the person contracting on its behalf is over 18 years of age and has authority to bind the Customer in relation to the Customer’s purchase of the Service.
+3.13 The Customer confirms that the person contracting on its behalf is over 18 years of age and has authority to bind Customer in relation to its purchase of the Service.

-3.14 Any breach of this clause 3 by the Customer shall be deemed to be a material breach of this Agreement and shall entitle us to immediately terminate the Agreement and, for this purpose, it shall be irrelevant whether the Customer was aware of the content of any material so transmitted or not.
-Notwithstanding and in addition to clause 8, we may suspend the Service without notice with immediate effect if, in our reasonable opinion, the Customer is in breach of this clause 3 and we may refuse to restore the Service until the issue giving rise to the suspension has been satisfactorily resolved, to be determined at CircleLoop’s discretion and Customer gives CircleLoop an acceptable assurance that there will be no further contravention.
+3.15 Any breach of this clause 3 by the Customer and/or its Users shall be deemed to be a material breach of this Agreement and shall entitle CircleLoop to immediately terminate the Agreement and, for this purpose, it shall be irrelevant whether the Customer was aware of the content of any material so transmitted or not.
+Notwithstanding and in addition to clause 8, CircleLoop may suspend the Service without notice with immediate effect if, in its reasonable opinion, the Customer is in breach of this clause 3 and CircleLoop may refuse to restore the Service until the issue giving rise to the suspension has been satisfactorily resolved, to be determined at CircleLoop’s discretion and Customer gives CircleLoop an acceptable assurance that there will be no further contravention.

-3.16 In the event that we suspect that the Customer has breached this Agreement, at our absolute discretion we reserve the right to:
+3.17 In the event that CircleLoop suspects that the Customer has breached this Agreement, at CircleLoop’s absolute discretion it reserves the right to:

-4.1 Other than as cannot be excluded in law, we expressly exclude all warranties, express or implied, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose in relation to the provision of the Service.
+4.1 Other than as cannot be excluded in law, CircleLoop expressly excludes all warranties, express or implied, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose in relation to the provision of the Service.

-4.2 We do not warrant that the Service will be error and or virus free or operate without disruption or is compatible with all equipment and software configurations.
+4.2 CircleLoop does not warrant that the Service will be error and or virus free or operate without disruption or is compatible with all equipment and software configurations.

-4.3 The full extent of our liability in respect of the provision of the Service is as set out in clause 10.
+4.3 The full extent of CircleLoop’s liability in respect of the provision of the Service is as set out in clause 10.

 5. Service Specific Conditions